You are here

 - To promote and foster the consideration and free discussion of all matters and questions affecting the playing of Grand Masters hockey;

-- To make rules and regulations for the conduct of tournaments and the administration and organisation of the Association.
+- To make rules and regulations for the administration and organisation of the Association.

 WGMA was originally established as an unincorporated Association in 2002 and a Constitution for the Association was approved by FIH in 2006.
 In 2012 the Association became incorporated in England as a Company Limited By Guarantee and the original Constitution was replaced by a new Memorandum and Articles of Association.